DragoonX6/20MinutesTillDawn.Fixes/README.md

 # 20MTD Miscellaneous fixes

-- Fixes Tome of Elements not decreasing gun damage by 50%
+- Fixes powerup stacking not working as intended.